Jahazielvaz/jQuery-practice/README.md

   NOTE: The $(this) feature doesn't seem to work on custom selectors such as classes, and ids.
 But it does work on standard selectors such as div, p, or section

   NOTE-SLIDE DOWN: Slide down doesn't work unless the object is originally set to display none, because the element is already displaying.

+  NOTE-CALLBACKS: With normal js, there's a chance that while an effect is being executed, that the next lines of code will be executed.
+This can have your code run into problems.
+To prevent this, you can encapsulate your follow up code into a callback function.
+This function will not run until your effect executes

 ## Events